An Introduction to Sadaqah and Zakah

 (Sadaqat-ul-Fitr):

-duty is also payable on a Muslim child born before sunset on the last day of
+This duty is also payable on a Muslim child born before sunset on the

 The

-expiate our errors and indiscretions committed during the month of Ramadan and
+is to expiate our errors and indiscretions committed during the month of

 although it can be advanced any time during the month of Ramadan.